-When somebody disappoints you, fails to deliver what you expected or lets you down in some way, what do you do?
-If you’re like most people (leaders are no exception), you make assumptions that are usually not positive and are very often wrong:
+When somebody disappoints you, fails to deliver what you expected, or lets you down in some way, what do you do?
+If you’re like most people, you make assumptions that are usually not positive:

 And then you take action:

 I’ll just find a workaround…get somebody else to do the work…rethink responsibilities…talk about him to someone else…initiate discipline.

 We often don’t even realize that we create stories about people in our heads, especially when they disappoint us.
 This happens all the time.
 We see a behavior and assume we know why the other person acted a certain way, and react based on those assumptions without checking their accuracy.

 Many difficulties can be avoided by having a clarifying discussion.
 Though people usually intend to do the right thing, sometimes something gets scrambled or misinterpreted along the way, and the impact is far from what they intended.

 But the only way to know what someone intended is to ask them — and the only way to let a person know their impact is to tell them.
 These important conversations rarely happen, though, and we move through our days in a tangle of misperceptions and actions based on incorrect assumptions.